 This past Spring, as the pandemic began to change so many aspects of life for individuals, communities and societies across the globe, I myself began to significantly reduce content production.
 I was called to focus on stillness as well as more walking, presence with my family and in my household, gardening and cooking.
 These were the practical forces that helped to ground me and contribute to my own mental, emotional and physical health.
 At the end of the day, all those layers of health are the true wealth we carry through our lives, allowing us to pursue our own forms of meaningful lives, enjoy time with loved ones and appreciate our missions on this planet.

 As the weeks passed, my focus began to shift according to life needs.
 July 2020 I went into what I call a deep quite mode on the content production front.
-I remained busy on social media in a personal sense, but took great joy in committing to the “slow July” energy prevalent across Europe as many people take vacations, check email only very sporadically, and focus on family and personal time.
+I took great joy in committing to the “slow July” energy prevalent across Europe as many people take vacations, check email only very sporadically, and focus on family and personal time.
 It was the first time in my life, that I can recall, doing this.

 The deep quiet, unsurprisingly, also gave my mind time to clear and for new projects that are dear to me to percolate.
 Moving forward, it became clear that I would need to make the tender and critical decision to channel the energy I have used for content production for this site into other projects and advoacy work.